jauhien/iron-llvm/README.md

 [LLVM programmer's manual](http://llvm.org/docs/ProgrammersManual.html)
 and [LLVM doxygen docs](http://llvm.org/docs/doxygen/html/index.html).

+To use `iron-llvm` you need to install LLVM.
+Note, that if you use binary distribution, you need to have the dev version (with includes). `llvm-config` should be in `PATH`.

 TODO list (random points to do in the nearest time):

 * proper documentation